 New religion of Immortals

 Not only did the Tree of life turn the sentient species Arcturians (of the planet in the Arcturus system) into immortals, it also abolished individuality.
 A Christ-like figure was responsible for implanting the seed of the tree of life, and gave up his life, only to be resurrected.
-However, this did not turn him into the son of god, the messiah, for the tree of life actually turned the entire race into a Christ-like symbol. ↓ Read the rest of this entry…
+However, this did not turn him into the son of god, the messiah, for the tree of life actually turned the entire race into a Christ-like symbol.
+Continue reading Religion of Immortals (Pantheon speculative fragments)

 Professional comic book colorist David Delanty took the time to color my artwork, and suffice to say, it blew away my expectations.